 In the Lassalle-Haus, we believe that maintaining a healthy, socially, and ecologically responsible diet is an important part of our wellbeing.

-Our head chef, Severin van Beek, has almost 20 years of gourmet cuisine experience, has visited all continents in his travels and familiarised himself with their people, kitchens, and cultures.
+Our head chef, Severin van Beek, has almost 20 years of gourmet cuisine experience, has visited all continents in his travels and familiarised himself with their people, cuisines, and cultures.
 "In the Lassalle-Haus kitchen, I want to introduce this culinary experience to the kitchen team and surprise our guests with the presentation, taste and originality of our cuisine," says Severin van Beek.
 "It is important for us to keep the respective ingredients true to their origins."

 In doing so, we strive to be as responsible as possible by using healthy and sustainably sourced products - for example, since January 2018, a portion of our vegetables are provided from the Lassalle-Haus gardens and tended by members of the local Zuwebe Group.
 We pay attention to the sustainable production and seasonality of the products we use, taking into account local farmers and suppliers, responsible Swiss producers in the food industry, and distributors in the organic sector.
 If you have special food or dietary needs, the kitchen team will be happy to help.